 When I started my career as a management consultant, I was surprised at how versatile PowerPoint was.
 We used it for everything from seating charts to market-entry strategies for Fortune 500 clients.

 At Astrid, I found a new use for PowerPoint: building prototypes.
 These clickable mockups are great for rapidly testing with users and applying what you learn right away.
 They simulate the experience of using a website or app without having to write any code.
-Braden Kowitz described how the Google Ventures Design Studio uses clickable mockups in a previous Design Staff article.
+Braden Kowitz described how the Google Ventures design team uses clickable mockups in a previous Design Staff article.

 Here’s an example of a prototype I created using the process below.